Rydklvr/homepage/content/posts/0002-working-from-home/working-from-home.md

 a shower and couldn't be bothered doing anything.

 Now, as soon as the clock hits 16:00, I'm out the door and on my bike.
-I have time to spend with my family in the morning before they leave for work and I'm helping out around the house more.
+I have time to spend with my family in the morning before they leave for wor, and I'm helping out around the house more.

-Unfortunately, there's not much in the way of pubs and cinemas; most are open with social-distancing measures but I still don't feel safe going (I've had pneumonia twice).
-Fortunately I don't seem to require as much human-interaction as some of my colleagues so I'm not feeling the effects of this yet.
+Unfortunately, there's not much in the way of pubs and cinemas; most are open with social-distancing measures, but I still don't feel safe going (I've had pneumonia twice).
+Fortunately I don't seem to require as much human-interaction as some of my colleagues, so I'm not feeling the effects of this yet.

 #### Mentally, work feels less like work

 At first, this was an issue; I liked having the separation of an office where Work Things happened, and a home where Home Things happened.
-Now that it's all merged into one location (i.e. my bedroom), I'm personally finding it a lot more enjoyable.
+Now it's all merged into one location (i.e. my bedroom), I'm personally finding it a lot more enjoyable.
 As mentioned above, I find my productivity improves with regular breaks.
 Sometimes breakthroughs about what I'm working on come to me while I'm